-On October 14, 2016, Ohio EPA's Division of Environmental Response and Revitalization issued proposed directors final findings and orders (DFFO) authorized under Chapters 3734 and 6111 of the Ohio Revised Code, requiring the commencement and completion of Remedial Design and Remedial Action (RD/RA) at Operable Unit (OU) 15 of the former Diamond Shamrock Painesville Works Site (Site).
+On October 14, 2016, Ohio EPA's Division of Environmental Response and Revitalization issued proposed directors final findings and orders (DFFO) authorized under Chapters 3734 and 6111 of the Ohio Revised Code, requiring the commencement and completion of Remedial Design and Remedial Action (RD/RA) at Operable Unit 3 (OU3) of the former Diamond Shamrock Painesville Works Site (Site).
 While the Final Order negotiations are not complete, this RD/RA Work Plan is proposed to accelerate the field activities in anticipation of the final orders.

 The Site is located at 1897 Fairport Nursery Road, Painesville Township, Lake County, Ohio (Figure 1).
-OU15 is located within the north central portion of the Site with portions both north and south of Fairport Nursery Road, Painesville Township, Lake County, Ohio (Figure 2).
-OU15 is owned by Mariana Properties Inc., a wholly-owned subsidiary of Glenn Springs Holdings, Inc. (Glenn Springs).
-The proposed DFFO sets forth the responsibilities and obligations of Occidental Chemical Corporation (OxyChem) and Ohio EPA until the RD/RA is completed.
-Glenn Springs, an affiliate of OxyChem will manage the activities associated with the RD/RA for OU15.
+OU3 is in the northeast portion of the Site and is north of Fairport Nursery Road (Figure 2).
+OU3 is owned by Mariana Properties Inc., a wholly-owned subsidiary of Glenn Springs Holdings, Inc (Glenn Springs).
+The proposed DFFO sets forth the responsibilities of Occidental Chemical Corporation (OxyChem) and the Ohio EPA until the RD/RA is completed.
+Glenn Springs, an affiliate of OxyChem will manage the activities associated with the RD/RA for OU3.

-The DFFO was proposed based on the presence of elevated concentrations of various contaminants, including hexavalent chromium, in soil that exceed applicable standards.
-The other contaminants have been addressed through interim measures including establishment of necessary soil cover and an environmental covenant is required to formalize the prohibitions on groundwater use, land use and soil management.
+The DFFO was proposed based on the presence of elevated concentrations of contaminants in shallow soil that exceed applicable standards, the need to formalize prohibitions (potable groundwater use and land use) and to formalize the subsurface soil management plan.
 This Remedial Design/Remedial Action Work Plan fulfills Task I and II of the requirements of the DFFO and associated Generic Scope of Work.